 These come in various degrees of tinyness, but the central marker of a thong is frontal coverage and an exposed rear.
 Some thongs have wider waistbands than others, and those connected with just a string are called g-strings.
 While these will certainly save space in your bag, I wouldn’t bet on them for comfort.
 And, you can’t wick away moisture with so little fabric.

 One more thing: on a very short trip, women’s disposable underwear for travel might be worth considering.
 You can actually wash some of the models once or twice so they’re not one-time wear only (the environment thanks you).

 - Underworks 20-Pack Womens Disposable 100% Cotton Underwear

 Not all travel underwear are alike, so here’s what you should look for.

-I usually carry one camisole (if I’m heading to the cold) and 2-3 pairs of underwear: two if I plan to wash a pair every night, three if I’m feeling a bit lazy.
+When I travel, I sometimes take along a camisole (if I’m heading into the cold) and 2-3 pairs of travel women’s underwear: two if I plan to wash a pair every night, three if I’m feeling a bit lazy.
 If I’m washing a pair each night, you can see how important it is that they dry quickly!

 I bet you thought it was a lot easier to choose the best travel undies!